SourceDecoded/ClarityTransactionDispatcher/README.md

 The main difference between the transaction dispatcher and game engines is that games engine's life-cycle revolved around a 16 millisecond tick.
 The dispatcher however builds itself around the life-cycle of an entity, specifically, when an entity is added, updated, and removed.
-With these life-cycles the systems can react to changes.
+With these life-cycles the systems can react to changes in an efficient way.
 It is slightly more complicated than just three life-cycles, but that is the idea.
-For a full reference of the life-cycles [click here](./ClarityTransactionDispatcher.html#addSystemAsync__anchor).
+For a full list of the life-cycles [click here](./ClarityTransactionDispatcher.html#addSystemAsync__anchor).

+The structure of an entity is as follows.
+* An entity has many components of any type.
+* An entity has content.

+The entity's components are just objects of varying properties and the only requirement is that they have a "type" property.
+The content of an entity could be nothing or image binary.
+It could also be a JSON object.
+The entity itself has no important data on it other than its id.
+It is the container, and that is it.

+So an entity could have content of an image and have a component with the type "Image".
+The image component would have important information on it pertaining to the image like jpg, or png.
+Of course this component would be maintained by 1 or more systems based on the life-cycle of entity's content and other components.